iherbllc/terraform-provider-paralus/README.md

 1. `pctl config download http://<SERVER_URL> --to-file paralus.local.json` # Optional if you downloaded it manually earlier.
     *Note*: If you are using a local environment, you will need to change the config.json URLs to be the same as the <SERVER_URL> value above and also change the `project` value in the config file to `acctest-donotdelete`
-2. `pctl create project acctest-donotdelete --desc "Project used for acceptance testing" -c ./paralus.local.json`
+2. `pctl create project acctest-donotdelete --desc 'Project used for acceptance testing' -c ./paralus.local.json`
 3. `pctl create cluster imported man-acctest -c ./conparalus.localfig.json`
 4. `pctl create group acctest-group --desc "For acceptance testing" -c ./paralus.local.json`
 5. `pctl create user acctest-user@example.com --groups acctest-group -c ./paralus.local.json`